Thanks to the Facebook community at https://www.facebook.com/GrandiloquentWords/

 And the definition of the adjective "grandiloquent", itself, is "pompous or extravagant in language, style, or manner, especially in a way that is intended to impress".

 English has one word for "shell" while French has two: coquille and coquillage.
 Coquillage refers to an empty seashell, the object you pick up on the beach.
 Coquille refers to the shell of an egg or a nut or a live shellfish.
-When I was a teenager staying in France for a summer, I always seem to use the wrong one.
+When I was a teenager staying in France for a summer, I always seemed to use the wrong one.
 Worse, the word for poppy, coquelicot, felt so similar in my mouth that often used that, too, resulting in lots of laughter from my French friends.

 To confuse matters further, coques, a similar word, is a ship's hull, though I have also seen it translated in a recipe as cockles.